ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 $ tar czvf .google_authenticator.tgz .google_authenticator
 ~~~

-When you have exported these `.tgz` files (with a tool like WinSCP, for instance) to the second agent node, remove the ones already present and then uncompress the `.tgz` files.
+When you have exported these `.tgz` files (with a tool like WinSCP, for instance) to the second agent node, remove the ones already present and then decompress the `.tgz` files.

 ~~~bash
 $ cd